Best in Manufacturing – March 09, 2021

 2. Ecommerce will become the main channel of Chinese retail in 2021

-Ecommerce has been developing rapidly in recent years and China is the leading country in ecommerce.
-With countless ecommerce platforms, Chinese people are now very used to place orders online and wait for their packages afterwards.
+Ecommerce has been developing rapidly in recent years and China is the leading country in eCommerce.
+With countless eCommerce platforms, Chinese people are now very used to place orders online and wait for their packages afterward.

-For comparison, ecommerce sales accounted for only 15 percent in total retail sales in the U.S. and only 28.9 percent in South Korea.
+For comparison, eCommerce sales accounted for only 15 percent of total retail sales in the U.S. and only 28.9 percent in South Korea.

 The pandemic further boosted online sales